Carlos Beltrán: Houston Astros (2017)

 The Astros overcame one of Beltrán's former teams, the Yankees, in the ALCS in seven games.
-As the Astros advanced to the World Series, it was the second of Beltrán's career, where they opposed the Los Angeles Dodgers.
+As the Astros advanced to the World Series, it was the second of Beltrán's career, where they opposed the Dodgers.
 During the series, Beltrán registered three plate appearances over three games, going 0–3.
 The Astros defeated the Dodgers in seven games, making Beltrán a World Series champion.
 Beltrán announced his retirement from playing on November 13, 2017.

-Two years later, it was revealed via a sign stealing scandal that the Astros had broken MLB rules during the 2017 season.
+Two years later, it was revealed that the Astros had broken MLB rules under a sign stealing scandal during the 2017 season.
 According to the report, an electronic sign-stealing scheme was implemented during the season, allegedly spearheaded by a coach and a "veteran player".
 Many have speculated that the coach and player in question were Alex Cora and Beltrán, with some Astros players' testimonies lining up with some of their speculations.
 When Major League Baseball confirmed that the Astros had stolen signs illegally, Beltrán was the only player named in the commissioner's report.
 Beltrán apologized for his role in the scandal.

 Career statistics

-In 2,586 games over 20 seasons, Beltrán posted a .279 batting average (2,725-for-9,768) with 1,582 runs, 565 doubles, 78 triples, 435 home runs, 1,587 RBI, 312 stolen bases, 1,084 bases on balls, .350 on-base percentage and .486 slugging percentage.
-He finished his career with a .986 fielding percentage playing primarily at center and right field.
+In 2,586 games over 20 seasons, Beltrán posted a .279 batting average (2,725-for-9,768) with 1,582 runs, 565 doubles, 78 triples, 435 home runs, 1,587 runs batted in, 312 stolen bases, 1,084 walks, a .350 on-base percentage and .486 slugging percentage.
+He finished his career with a .986 fielding percentage playing primarily in center and right field.
+His 565 doubles were second only to Pete Rose's 746 among switch hitters, and his 1,078 extra base hits were only 21 away from Eddie Murray's record for switch hitters.
 In 65 postseason games, Beltrán batted .307 (66-for-215) with 45 runs, 15 doubles, 16 home runs, 42 RBI, 11 stolen bases and 37 walks.
 He broke the 1.000 OPS mark in four different playoff series.
 Beltrán also had a 100% stolen base percentage (11-for-11) during the playoffs, which are the most stolen bases without being caught.